humhub/documentation/docs/develop/javascript-uiadditions.md

 ```
 In this example we added a `toggle` addition which will be applied to all nodes with a `.toggle` class selector.

-> Note: the additions should be registered within your modules `init` function, in this case your addition will be automatically be applied within the initialization phase.
+> Note: custom additions should be registered within your modules `init` function, in this case your addition will be automatically be applied within the initialization phase.

 > Tip: You should only add new additions in case they are used regularly within your application, since each new addition will add an additional selector search to your initialization process.